-Unless the superintendent recommends A teacher who is performing below a proficient level on the Teacher Summary Rating Form shall be placed on a monitored growth plan or a directed growth plan unless dismissal, demotion, or nonrenewal or placement on a mandatory improvement plan (see Section C. below) is warranted.
+A teacher who is performing below a proficient level on the Teacher Summary Rating Form shall be placed on a monitored growth plan or a directed growth plan unless dismissal, demotion, nonrenewal or placement on a mandatory improvement plan (see Section C, below) is warranted.
 A monitored growth plan developed in accordance with State Board policy is required for a teacher who is rated "developing" on one or more standards of the North Carolina Teacher Evaluation Rubric.
-State Board policy also requires that a teacher who is rated "not demonstrated" on any standard or who is rated "developing" on any standard for two sequential years be placed on a directed growth plan. of a poorly-performing employee, the superintendent or designee shall develop and implement an action plan for each licensed employee who receives a "below standard" or "unsatisfactory" rating on a summative.
-Unless otherwise established by legal authority, t The superintendent shall may establish other criteria that will be deemed evidence that of a "developing" or "not demonstrated" rating on a performance is below a proficient level or otherwise represents unsatisfactory or below standard performance and warrants placement on either evaluation.
-A a "monitored growth plan" or "directed growth plan".
+State Board policy also requires that a teacher who is rated "not demonstrated" on any standard or who is rated "developing" on any standard for two sequential years be placed on a directed growth plan.
+The superintendent may establish other criteria that will be deemed evidence that performance is below a proficient level or otherwise represents unsatisfactory or below standard performance and warrants placement on either a "monitored growth plan" or "directed growth plan".